 3. Drive along Kelly Drive which connects Lincoln Drive to the city center and goes along the river, past the row clubs and comes up behind The Art Museum.
 This is a beautiful area, rich in history, views, and things to do including an incredible above ground cemetery, Laurel Hill.

 5. Love nature?
 Bartram’s Garden, the first botanical garden in the US and is beautiful, historical, and well worth a visit.
-During the warmer months, you can take a boat trip up.
+During the warmer months, you can take a boat trip up the river to learn about its conservation.

 7. From Rittenhouse Square Park, walk down Spruce street to view beautiful, historic brownstones and churches.
 You can walk straight down to the river and the beginning of the beautiful Fairmont Park.